spencerchantelois/spencerchantelois.github.io/_recipes/recipe20.markdown

 order: 1
 ---

-# Omelet in a Bag
+# Omelet in a bag

 Great for when there are picky eaters in the crowd.
 Can make as many as needed or just one if you like.